daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 - Email templates
 - Mailbox simulator
 - Dedicated IP pool allows the firm to manage its own email sending reputation i.e. ensure emails are not marked as spam
+- SES Virtual Deliverability Manager to simulate sending
+- SES mailbox simulator to view email renderings across email providers

 ## AWS Step Functions

 Step functions help to solve complex workflows using Saga Pattern.
 Step Function ensures seamless and reliable order fulfillment.

+Under the hood, Step Functions is a state machine, and its primary abstractions are called states.
+A Step Functions configuration constitutes a map of all possible steps and the transitions between them.

 ### Features